aroran1/node-task-manager/README.md

 /Users/nidhiarora
 nidhiarora@Nidhis-MacBook-Pro ~ % /Users/nidhiarora/mongodb/bin/mongod --dbpath=/Users/nidhiarora/mongodb-data
 ```
 You will see some logs running and some port number where mondo is running.
+Keep this running in a terminal to make sure you are connected with db.

 ### Install Robo 3T - mongodb GUI
 download it from here [https://robomongo.org/download](https://robomongo.org/download) and install it in your applications.